sbt/sbt-jmh/README.md

 It is possible to hand over the running of JMH to an `App` implemented by you, which allows you to programmatically access all test results and modify JMH arguments before you actually invoke it.

-To use a custom runner class with `runMain`, simply use it: `runMain com.example.MyRunner -i 10 .*` – an example for this is available in [src/sbt-test/sbt-jmh/runMain](src/sbt-test/sbt-jmh/runMain) (open the `test` file).
+To use a custom runner class with `runMain`, simply use it: `jmh:runMain com.example.MyRunner -i 10 .*` – an example for this is available in [src/sbt-test/sbt-jmh/runMain](src/sbt-test/sbt-jmh/runMain) (open the `test` file).

-To replace the runner class which is used when you type `run`, you can set the class in your build file – an example for this is available in [src/sbt-test/sbt-jmh/custom-runner](src/sbt-test/sbt-jmh/custom-runner) (open the `build.sbt` file).
+To replace the runner class which is used when you type `jmh:run`, you can set the class in your build file – an example for this is available in [src/sbt-test/sbt-jmh/custom-runner](src/sbt-test/sbt-jmh/custom-runner) (open the `build.sbt` file).

 License